tarifafreak/tarifafreak/README.md

 🏟️⚽ [Borussia Mönchengladbach](https://www.borussia.de) 🖤💚

-🎟️🎤🎸 attending concerts (Metal, Alternative)
+🎟️🎤🎸 attending concerts (a lot of Metal and Alternative bands like Pearl Jam or Amon Amarth, but I also like Daft Punk, Kraftwerk, Aphex Twin, Jazz, and much more stuff)

 **Some necessary disclaimers...**